slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Imperfections are attractive when their owners are happy with them."
 -- Augusten Burroughs*

-> *"If you can avoid seeking approval of others, your power is limitless."
+> *"If you can avoid seeking approval of others, your power is limitless." (...)
 "Ignore what others may be thinking of you, because they aren’t."
 -- Kevin Kelly*

+> *"Rudeness is the weak person’s imitation of strength."
+-- Eric Hoffer*

 > *"The less confident you are, the more serious you have to act."
 -- Tara Ploughman*